Language selection

 7.1 Policy Lenses

 Policy analysts must consider the needs of all Canadians and understand the possible impacts of their recommendations in a number of cross-cutting areas.
-To account for this, most decision documents have a list of required mandatory assessments (e.g. Modern Treaties, etc.) as well as additional considerations that may be content- or context-specific.
+To account for this, most decision documents have a list of required mandatory assessments (e.g. Modern Treaties, rural, etc.) as well as additional considerations that may be content- or context-specific.
 These cross-cutting priority areas are often called "policy lenses".
 Learning in this space supports analysts as they apply a variety of policy lenses to their work.

 Beginner